Rhonda Fleming: Late 1950s

 Fleming was a member of a gospel singing quartet along with Jane Russell, Connie Haines and Beryl Davis.

 Much of the location work for Fleming's 1955 Western Tennessee's Partner, in which she appeared with Payne and Reagan, was filmed at the Iverson Movie Ranch in Chatsworth, California.
 A distinctive monolithic sandstone feature behind which Fleming's character hides during an action sequence later became known as the Rhonda Fleming Rock.
 The rock is part of a section of the former movie ranch known as Garden of the Gods, which has been preserved as public parkland.

 Fleming was reunited with Payne and fellow redhead Arlene Dahl in a noir at RKO, Slightly Scarlet (1956).
 She appeared in other thrillers that year: The Killer Is Loose (1956) with Joseph Cotten and Fritz Lang's While the City Sleeps (1956), costarring Dana Andrews, at RKO.
 Fleming was top-billed in an adventure film for Warwick Films, Odongo (1956).

 Fleming played the female lead in John Sturges's hit film Gunfight at the O.K.
 Corral (1957), costarring Burt Lancaster and Kirk Douglas.
 She supported Donald O'Connor in The Buster Keaton Story (1957) and Stewart Granger in Gun Glory (1957) at MGM.

 In May 1957, Fleming began performing a successful nightclub act at the Tropicana in Las Vegas.
 She later said, "I just wanted to know if I could get out on that stage – if I could do it.
 And I did! ...
 My heart was to do more stage work, but I had a son, so I really couldn't, but that was in my heart."
+She later appeared at the Hollywood Bowl in a one-woman concert.

 Fleming was Guy Madison's costar in Bullwhip (1958) for Allied Artists and supported Jean Simmons in Home Before Dark (1958) in a role that she later considered her favorite.

 Fleming was reunited with Bob Hope in Alias Jesse James (1959) and appeared on an episode of Wagon Train.
 She appeared in the Irwin Allen/Joseph M. Newman production of The Big Circus (1959), costarring Victor Mature and Vincent Price, for Allied Artists, whom Fleming later sued for unpaid profits.

 Fleming traveled to Italy again to film The Revolt of the Slaves (1959) and was second-billed in The Crowded Sky (1960).